 No. We prefer to meet with clients one-on-one unless there is a valid reason for including another person, such as an ADA accommodation or court order.
 We have a number of reasons for this, including but not limited to confidentiality and the attorney-client privilege, not wanting anyone else to mistakenly believe we represent them, the risk of miscommunication, it creates more work for us and may increase our fees, and it can result in problems down the road.
 We appreciate that your spouse, family, and friends support you and understand how important it is to have their support.
 If they have questions, you can always ask us and relay our answers to them.
-If you insist on bringing another person to your appointment, you must request our approval at least 24 hours in advance.
-If others are present at an appointment and you have not obtained our approval in advance, we may ask the other person to leave or cancel the appointment.
+If you must involve a third-party, please discuss this with us in advance.

 Yes.
 We prefer you you do so.
 You may complete the form by clicking the "Intake Form" button on the Contact Us page.